 Things like depression, memory problems, and attention defecates can all be results of little to no sleep.
 You can avoid symptoms like these by implementing these # sleeping tips.

 1. Put Down the Phone

-If you’re like me and need a repetitive activity, like scrolling through Pinterest to make you tired, get a Kindle.
+If you’re like us and need a repetitive activity, like scrolling through Pinterest to make you tired, get a Kindle.
 These screens use less backlight which in turn will allow you to fall asleep easier.

 2. Use Your Bedroom for Sleep

 Your bedroom’s main purpose should be to sleep in it.
 The bedroom is not for watching TV or working on the computer in bed.
-Your bedroom should be your happy place.
+Your bedroom should be your calmest place.
 Try to leave any stress, frustration, and worry at the door before climbing into bed.